kitao/divsugar/docs/Matrix.md

 Constructs a matrix.

 ### `(DivSugar.Matrix) Matrix(mat)`
-Constructs a matrix and sets the matrix `mat` to this matrix.
+Constructs a matrix and sets the matrix `mat` to it.

 ### `(DivSugar.Matrix) Matrix(m11, m12, m13, m21, m22, ... m43)`
-Constructs a matrix and sets the specified elements to this matrix.
+Constructs a matrix and sets the specified elements to it.

 Properties
 ----------